I.

 |

-3. Listen again to part of the discussion.
+3. Listen again to part of the passage.
 Then answer the question.
-Why does the professor say this?
+What does the advisor mean when she says this?

 3